-Clinical drug development involves a lengthy and expensive process, with an uncertain outcome.
-We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.
+Clinical drug development and regulatory approval involve a lengthy and expensive process, with uncertain outcomes.
+We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and regulatory approval of our product candidates.

-Our only product candidate, ensifentrine, is in clinical development.
 Clinical drug development is a lengthy and expensive process with uncertain timelines and uncertain outcomes.
-If clinical trials of ensifentrine are prolonged or delayed, or if ensifentrine in later stage clinical trials fails to show the safety and efficacy required by regulatory authorities, we or our collaborators may be unable to obtain required regulatory approvals and be unable to commercialize ensifentrine on a timely basis, or at all.
+If clinical trials of our product candidates, including our ensifentrine programs for additional targeted indications and formulations, are prolonged or delayed, or if such clinical trials fail to show the safety and efficacy required by regulatory authorities, we or our collaborators may be unable to obtain required regulatory approvals and be unable to commercialize our product candidates on a timely basis, or at all.

-To obtain the requisite regulatory approvals to market and sell ensifentrine, we or any collaborator for ensifentrine must demonstrate through extensive pre-clinical studies and clinical trials that ensifentrine is safe and effective in humans.
+To obtain the requisite regulatory approvals to market and sell our product candidates, we or any collaborator must demonstrate through extensive pre-clinical studies and clinical trials that such product candidates are safe and effective in humans.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
-The results of pre-clinical studies and early-stage clinical trials of ensifentrine may not be predictive of the results of later-stage clinical trials.
+The results of pre-clinical studies and early-stage clinical trials of product candidates may not be predictive of the results of later-stage clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through pre-clinical studies and initial clinical trials.
-Regulators interpretations of results may differ from our own, and expectations can change over time while a product is in clinical development.
+Regulators' interpretations of results may differ from our own, and expectations can change over time while a product is in clinical development.

 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
-Our future clinical trial results may not be successful.
+The FDA may require us to conduct additional pre-clinical studies or clinical trials that may not be successful, or may not be considered successful by regulators.